-As a result of the complexities of 5G antenna design, RF system engineers will need to include the antenna characteristics in their simulations to correctly design the entire transmit/ receive system.
-This section presents several practical examples commonly encountered by the RF systems engineer and showcases advances in MIMO and beam-steering model technology within Visual System Simulator (VSS) system design software.
-Detailed examples of the models being utilized in realworld systems are shown, including:
+This application note presents several practical examples commonly encountered by the RF systems engineer and showcases advances in MIMO and beam-steering model technology within Visual System Simulator (VSS) system design software.
+Detailed examples of the models being utilized in real-world systems are shown, including:

-- Individual antenna patterns for array models - Coupling of nearby elements - Modeling of different array geometries, including imperfections and defects of elements - Active impedances observed at each element of the array - Different RF links for each element.
+• Individual antenna patterns for array models

+- Coupling of nearby elements - Modeling of different array geometries, including imperfections and defects of elements - Active impedances observed at each element of the array

+• Different RF links for each element

-Phased-Array System Design in VSS Software
+Phased-Array System Design in VSS

-In VSS software the recently enhanced beam-steering behavioral model provides accurate characterization for a distributed feed architecture.
-The user can define the desired splitter/combiner architecture, along with the desired beam angle and observation angle.
+In VSS the recently enhanced beam-steering behavioral model provides accurate characterization for a distributed feed architecture.
+User can define the desired splitter/combiner architecture, along with the desired beam angle and observation angle.
 The model automatically calculates the phase and the input power required for each element and gives the user the array performance.
-The phased arrays may be investigated in transmit or receive mode or combined to model a complete transmit and receive chain and evaluate the end-to-
+The phased arrays may be investigated in transmit or receive mode or combined to model a complete transmit and receive chain and evaluate the end-to-end system performance.